stanford-rc/globus.stanford.edu/server/configure.md

 When an authenticated user creates a shared endpoint, Globus Connect Server needs a place to store information about the shared endpoint.

+{% include info-box.html
+   icon="globe"
+   header="No home directory?
+Be careful about sharing" content="If users do not have a home directory in your environment, special configuration will be needed if you want to enable sharing.
+Continue reading this section for more details."
+%}

 This setting supports the use of `$HOME` (referring to the user's home directory) and `$USER` (the username of the authenticated user who is creating the share).
 The path must point to a valid directory, and although the user